 A new manager is appointed, promoted from being a team leader.
 She claims that we are now actually behind on schedule.
 So she enforces a new mean regime based on a big speed up.
 Oh the irony, because when she was a team leader she was encouraging people to slow down.
 We are sternly told we are slacking off, talking too much, our ‘numbers are down’, and we come late back from breaks.
 Perhaps the real reasons behind the speed up are probably to get the work completed a few weeks before the temp agencies contract with the firm that wants the statistics is over, so the agency can save all that money and our pay; and also her head is now on the line.
 So new targets are enforced: 2500 forms to process per work group in an 8 hour shift, 250 per head.
 Targets are written up on a board, but thankfully only work team numbers are put up there, not our individual ‘outputs’ like in some call centres.
 People are pulled up for arriving to work or back from lunch just a minute or two minutes too late, and a crude regime of rewards for ‘person of the month’ in each ‘team’ is introduced.
 Yet when we begun the job, we were indoctrinated into the need for ‘quality statistics’ and making sure we got things right.
 But now, as one workmate says to me, ‘it’s all about the numbers.’
 So quality begins to drop off.
 It’s all about getting the work done fast; management doesn’t care about quality any more.

 Some speed up – they tend to be the young and inexperienced individualistic types who are concerned about themselves (and their job reference), and not anyone else.
 Maybe they also want ‘to prove themselves’.
 A few are out to impress as they want to get promoted and become a team leader if a position becomes available.
 As well, many young people treat the data entry work like a video game, as if they have to dismiss problems as fast as possible, as if they as going for a high score, just like that nerdy guy.
 They looked wired and intense at work, like when they are playing.
 This is encouraged by team leaders, who constantly up their individual targets.
 (This is not to write off young people, who are often the most rebellious in the history of class struggle – in NZ the young workers who don’t have kids and mortgages and the like are often the ones with least to lose, and probably more likely to struggle – and I found quite a few young workers to be subversive, and willing to fight but just had little experience of how to do it in a very difficult climate, how to bring others on board and get people working together.
-For example, one young guy said to me ‘temp agencies are like cancer, they drive down wages and conditions’ but he did know how to fight them.)
+For example, one young guy said to me ‘temp agencies are like cancer, they drive down wages and conditions’ but he did seem to know how to fight them.)

 But others do not speed up – especially the older workers, who have a bit of work experience and know that if you increase your work speed, they will just keep increasing your targets, until you are worn out.
 Which is exactly what management did, of course.
-They say you can’t keep working fast all the time, as you will get burnt out.
+Many of the older workers say you can’t keep working fast all the time, as you will get burnt out.
 So they say ‘I will just do the same numbers I have always done’, reasoning you don’t get more pay for it.
 They find a comfortable level that they are happy with, and stick to it.
 But generally they just keep to themselves, and do not encourage the younger ones to slow down, maybe hoping they will learn through experience.

 One older worker did attempt to get the fast, individualistic ones to go slower, and did get a few people in their particular work group on board, but the plan was upset by a fast young worker out to prove herself by going as fast as possible.
 So it is very difficult to get some collective action going.
 Obviously, some sort of informal collective go-slow, or at least limiting of the speed up, was needed.
 The new manager is unpopular, and speed up puts much pressure on some people.
 We talk, on our way home, or on breaks, about how to reduce work intensity, how awful management is, how absurd the work is.
 The talk is refreshingly open and critical, compared to working in some jobs where you have to be very careful what you say and when you say it, because it could be reported to management.
 But does still lead to open resistance?
 A sort of everyday war over work intensity does occur.
 Yet, again, individual coping strategies were mainly used, and only a few collective slow downs occurred between some small circles of work friends.
 A big problem is that because the work is so boring, some work fast just as a means of coping with it: they need a fast numbing rhythm to get thru it, if they stop and think it makes things worse, so it seems to me a few welcomed the speed up.
 Myself, I have to admit I initially got swept along with the speed up like almost everybody, even though I didn’t want to speed up at all.
 You know it is wrong to speed up for all the reasons above, but somehow you think jeepers most people are speeding up here, and I don’t want to get in more trouble, so I will have to go quicker so my ‘output’ is not so low.
 But after a while, I realise this is silly, I can just set an easy pace and encourage others to do so now and then.